55 Years of Canal Cruising ... From 1960 to 2015

 Acknowledgements

 First of all I would like to thank my wife Ange, for her encouragement, putting up with me whilst working on yet another project, for her invaluable suggestions, her help in making the manuscript “readable” and for “taking a turn” with the proof reading.
-Thanks also to my brother Jim for loaning old family photographs and standard 8mm ciné film for scanning, the late Alec Levac for his continued support and my old friend Steve Jones ("Alright mate!") who accompanied me on many photographic expeditions to unobscure and attractive as well as some of the less attractive locations.
+Thanks also to my late brother Jim for loaning old family photographs and standard 8mm ciné film for scanning, the late Alec Levac for his continued support and my old friend Steve Jones ("Alright mate!") who accompanied me on many photographic expeditions to obscure and attractive as well as some of the less attractive locations.
 Acknowledgements must be given to Tom Merral at Grindley Brook, Caroline Docherty late of Beeston Stone Lock and Chas Hardern at Beeston Castle Wharf for their help in the writing of this story.
-Thanks also to Bruce Harding in British Waterways Photographic Archive for allowing reproduction of photographs from the original British Waterways Board Canal Guides, Helen Hall - also of British Waterways for allowing reproduction of the Liverpool Link CGIs and photographs, Simon Marks from Wirral Metropolitan College for the loan of an Epson V500 large format negative transparency scanner as well as Margaret and Brian Hamilton at Thorn Marine, Stockton Heath for their continuing support promoting "The Duke's Cut" and "The Big Ditch", and for coming up with unusual photographs for me to scan every so often.
+Thanks also to Bruce Harding in British Waterways Photographic (now Canal and River Trust) Archive for allowing reproduction of photographs from the original British Waterways Board Canal Guides, Helen Hall - also of British Waterways (now Canal and River Trust) for allowing reproduction of the Liverpool Link CGIs and photographs, Simon Marks from Wirral Metropolitan College for the loan of an Epson V500 large format negative and transparency scanner as well as Margaret and Brian Hamilton at Thorn Marine, Stockton Heath for their continuing support promoting "The Duke's Cut" and "The Big Ditch", and for coming up with unusual photographs every so often for me to scan.
 I would like to thank my dear departed friend and fellow “Mooer” (canal cow joke!)… Tony Whalley to whom "Don't Call It A Barge" is dedicated.
-Tony “sewed the seed” by suggesting that I wrote about the various designs of canal boats.
-I would also like to thank my ex-colleague… Eino Shaw for suggesting the title "Don't Call It A Barge" which was eventually used and another colleague...
-Simon Wilson for writing "About the Author" and for uploading it to Wikipedia (it is also at Amazon's Cyril J Wood Author's Page).
-Simon also wrote my entry in "Uncyclopedia" and coined the phrase "Good Ship Google" as used in Canalscape Book 6 - Canalmanac 2010.
+Tony “sewed the seed” by suggesting that I wrote about the various designs of canal boats and called it "Canal Boats for Dummies" but not used for obvious reasons, ex-colleague… Eino Shaw for suggesting the title "Don't Call It A Barge" which was eventually used and another ex-colleague...
+Simon Wilson for writing "About the Author" (it is also on Amazon's Cyril J Wood Author's Page).
+Simon also wrote my entry in Uncyclopedia and coined the phrase "Good Ship Google" as used in Canalscape Book 6 - Canalmanac 2010.
 Thanks also to my friends too numerous to mention individually who have donated photographs and consciously or unconsciously contributed to the happenings and memories that made this story possible, especially for the clarification of facts or when my memory needed some jogging.
 I’ll apologize beforehand for any inaccuracies that may have crept into the text or any embarrassment caused by relating any of the stories or incidents or if the reader disagrees with any of the opinions expressed by either myself or related by others.

 A montage of our various boats and canal publications

-This e-Book and the subsequent website was written in HTML format using Microsoft "SharePoint Designer" and "Expression Web" (FrontPage reborn) on my Toshiba Tecra and Toshiba Satellite laptop computers (in some very unusual and beautiful locations).
-As well as on the Internet "Canalscape" can be viewed in eBook format on a computer or a dedicated eBook reader such as the Amazon Kindle or W H Smith's Kobo, on an iPad or Android equipped tablet with the necessary software (app) downloaded from Android Market.
-If you would like a copy of the latest version of "Canalscape" (and it's sister website...
-"Diarama" plus a couple of "extras" not published on the Internet) on CD contact me via e-mail at cyril.wood@virgin.net for details.
-If you would like to know more about my links with photography and the photographs used within "Canalscape" go to Canalscape Photography.
+This e-Book and the subsequent website was written in HTML format using Microsoft Frontpage and Expression Web (FrontPage reborn) on my Toshiba Tecra and Satellite laptop computers (in some very unusual and beautiful locations).
+As well as on the Internet "Canalscape" can be viewed in eBook format on a computer or a dedicated eBook reader such as the Amazon Kindle or W H Smith's Kobo, on an iPad or Android equipped tablet with the necessary software (app) downloaded from Google Play (formerly Android Market).
+If you would like a copy of the latest version of "Canalscape" (and its sister website...
+"Diarama" plus a couple of extras not published on the Internet) on CD contact me via e-mail at cyril.wood@virgin.net for details.
+If you would like to know more about my interest in photography, the photographs used in this website and the equipment used in taking them then visit the "Canalscape Photography", "Photographic Experiences" and the two "Diarama" and "Canalscape Gallery" sections or "Photography in One" which covers photographic history, theory and techniques.

 The Microtek Filmscan 35 transparency scanner in action